 It’s easier than ever to gather this type of data nowadays, with so many data automation and analytical tools available for your company.

 5. Set values

 The next step is to come up with the best way to score your leads.
 There are different ways you can do this.
 A simple A, B, C or D scoring system is effective.
 Perhaps the best way is through a points system, giving each criterion a points value from 0-100.

 A good tip is to look at the minimum criteria from step two and give those a points value of 100.
 If you have two minimum criteria that all leads must fit, before a prospect can be considered a lead they must have at least 200 points.
 If they have less than that, then they don’t qualify as a good enough lead for Sales to contact.

 You want to make sure that both the demographic and the behavioral criteria are given equal points.
 This ensures that a lead isn’t being qualified on the basis that they have looked at your website multiple times, yet don’t fit into the industry type that you are looking for, or vice versa.
 The points system will vary from business to business.
 It’s up to you to figure out how best to score your criteria.

 6. Update your scoring system

 It’s important to remember that your lead’s scores will more than likely change over time as you find different criteria and different aspects that turn prospects to qualified leads.
 You need to keep updating your scoring system over time to keep up with any changes.
-This is all easily done through lead management software that can keep track of your leads and what is and isn’t working for them.
+This is all easily done through lead management software.
+It can keep track of your leads and what is and isn’t working for them.

-A Lead Scoring System is essential if you want your Sales teams to be focusing on the best leads rather than wasting time selling to people who are never going to buy.
+A Lead Scoring System is essential if you want your sales teams to be focusing on the best leads rather than wasting time selling to people who are never going to buy.
 You want to make sure that your teams know who the right leads are and that they are being contacted at the right time.
-It will take some time to get a scoring system that works perfectly but keep at it and you will increase your efficiency and conversion rates.
+It will take some time to get a scoring system that works perfectly.
+But, keep at it and you will increase your efficiency and conversion rates.